Balko, Oklahoma

 Balko is an unincorporated community in Beaver County, Oklahoma, United States.
 The population in 2020 was 473.

 History

 The post office was established March 14, 1904.

+On February 19, 2026, a wildfire burning along U.S. Route 412 threatened Balko, which was included in an evacuation order.
+Lieutenant Governor Matt Pinnell wrote on social media that structures were burning and asked for prayers for Balko.

+Economy and facilities

-Balko has a school, gas station, diner, tire shop, three churches and post office.
+Balko has a K–12 public school, post office, gas station, diner, tire shop, and three churches.
 The local economy is dependent on farming, ranching, and the oil industry.
-The local school is a K-12 public school.

 Geography

 Balko is located in the Oklahoma Panhandle, along U.S. Route 412, east of U.S. Route 83 and west of U.S. Route 270.

 The nearest airport is Beaver Municipal, about 21 miles northeast.
 The nearest commercial airport is Liberal Mid-America Regional in Kansas, about 42 miles north-northwest.